 While you may not want to tie up your entire professional development budget on annual fees, there are a couple of good reasons to consider adding at least one or two annual subscriptions into the mix:

-Lynda.com offers a range of online courses from how to use specific software programs to improving your time management and public speaking skills.
-No matter what your skill level or your job responsibilities, you are certain to find courses of interest on Lynda.com.
+Lynda.com offers a range of online courses, from how to use specific software programs to improving your time management and public speaking skills.
+They even offer courses on grant writing and nonprofit management.
+No matter what your skill level or your job responsibilities, you are guaranteed to find courses, relevant and of interest, on Lynda.com.
 Another advantage of Lynda.com's video database is that you can use it as an online reference guide.
 Each course is broken up into short segments so you can quickly locate the one tip or piece of instruction you need for the task at hand.